 An Option Circus will be held as part of the Induction Week programme, at which Course Providers will describe the courses in detail and be available to answer any questions student may have.
 Students will then have until the end of Week 6 to select their options.
-The Graduate Studies Administrator will then send out the schedule as soon as possible after all choices have been made.
+The Graduate Studies Administrator will then send out the schedule after all choices have been made.
 Three students must choose to take a course for credit for the course to run and individual teachers may place a cap on numbers.

 Students may take one of their two option papers outside of the department.
-Permission must be sought from the Director of Taught Courses, the supervisor, and the department offering the alternative option.
-The student must also complete an application form, available here, and return it to the Graduate Studies Administrator by the end of Week 6.
+Permission must be sought from the DGS, the supervisor, and the department offering the alternative option.
+The student must also complete an application form, available here, and return it along with their option choices to the Graduate Studies Administrator by the end of Week 6.